cyco-coder/cyco-coder/README.md

 - 👋 Hi, I’m Aritra Ghosh
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning New programming language
 - 💞️ I’m looking to collaborate on Software development
 - 📫 How to reach me aritra4456@gmail.com